cuipengfei/Spikes/docker/workflow_plan.md

 * A service that talks to the DB may have a docker file that adds postgres driver atop the base image.
 * A service that serves static files could add nginx on top of the base image.

+Like the base image, these docker files will also be tracked by the source control system, for the same reason.

 (Note: Having multiple images with different tags for one service to deploy to different environments is not recommended.
 Rather, having all of config files in the code base, packed into the same image and passing a parameter at run time would be preferable.
-Reasoning being that this will help to bring down network traffic.)
+Reasoning being that this will help to bring down network traffic for downloading images.)

 <h3 id="lt">Local testing</h3>

-When running locally, developers should avoid using their local OS and infrastructures, instead, the code should be ran in containers.
+When running locally, either for testing purposes or for debugging, developers should avoid using their local OS and infrastructures, instead, the code should be ran in containers.

-This is to ensure environment configuration problems can be spotted as early as possible and also to put the topology of containers through most frequent scrutiny.
+This is to ensure environment configuration problems can be spotted as early as possible and also to put the topology of docker containers through most frequent scrutiny.

+A script(or scripts) should be in place for developers to perform local testing, the existence of the extra layer brought by docker should be kept as transparent as possible.

 <h2 id="ci">Continuous Deployment</h2>